TYPO3/Fluid/Documentation/Development/Decisions.rst

 Decoupling decisions and compatibility
 ======================================

+This is a historical elaboration on some details when this project has been decoupled form `TYPO3.Flow` and made a standalone library.
+Isn't of too much help nowadays anymore, but can be helpful for some insight on why things materialized as is.

 In order to decouple this package from `TYPO3.Flow` a few necessary but implication-filled decisions had to be made.